Tuesday, November 19, 2024

 At last, relief washes over her, but anxiety lingers.
 How should she take care of herself now?
 Her inner voice reassures her that everything is normal.
 She decides to listen to that voice and does everything a normal pregnant woman would do, except for the extra injections she must take for three months.
 These are painful, and she needs help from a nurse.

 A week later, she returns to work, visiting the hospital for her painful injections before heading to the office.
 However, the doctors inform her that she has gestational diabetes due to the steroids from the IVF.
-Now, she must take insulin three times a day, along with four painful injections.
+Now, she must take insulin three times a day, along with the painful injection that was prescribed earlier.
 She follows a strict diet while working full-time, keeping her condition a secret.

 The real trouble begins when her husband insists he wants a boy.
 He even threatens to commit suicide if it’s a girl.
 Rai is shocked.
 She always dreamed of having a girl.
 Why does gender matter when they’ve struggled so much to conceive?
 Isn’t it a blessing to finally be having a child?
 She prays that it will be a boy, but her respect for her husband begins to fade.